jamesmart77/scheduling_app/README.md

 ## Initial Setup
  - Add a `.env` file with the tokenSecret value of your choosing.
 This is needed for the signing of the JWT
  - Run `createdb scheduler-dev` in the terminal.
 You must have Postgres installed to perform this.
 This will create the local database
+ - Modify the ORM/config file accordingly with your credentials to connect to your local db
  - Run `sequelize db:migrate` in the terminal before launching the application.
 This will perform all the migrations to setup the database
  - `Yarn` && cd/client `Yarn` - node module installs for server and client dependencies
  - `Yarn dev` to launch the app locally